Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Introduction

-Inspired by findings on the adversarial robustness of VLMs \cite{yu2024textguided,liu2025evaluating,chen2024attentionguided}, we leverage a practical insight: if tiny, targeted perturbations can quickly alter image-text relations, then such perturbations can be used constructively to expose and cover the most vulnerable neighborhoods of the old geometry.
-This motivates our design under the exemplar-free constraint: rather than synthesizing images that merely ``look like old classes'' \cite{wu2025synthetic,wang2025loraloop,qiu2024dual}, we propose to construct a small set of adversarial anchors that `push' new samples into old-class decision regions, thereby concentrating constraints on the boundary neighborhoods where updates are most prone to distort the established cross-modal geometry (Fig.~\ref{fig:intro-ab}(b)).
+Inspired by findings on the adversarial robustness of VLMs~\cite{yu2024textguided,liu2025evaluating,chen2024attentionguided}, we leverage a practical insight: if tiny, targeted perturbations can quickly alter image-text relations, then such perturbations can be used constructively to expose and cover the most vulnerable neighborhoods of the old geometry.
+This motivates our design under the exemplar-free constraint: rather than synthesizing images that merely ``look like old classes''~\cite{wu2025synthetic,wang2025loraloop,qiu2024dual}, we propose to construct a small set of adversarial anchors that `push' selected new-task samples toward old-class semantic neighborhoods, thereby concentrating constraints on the boundary neighborhoods where updates are most prone to distort the established cross-modal geometry.

 To construct anchors, we propose Dual-targeted Projected Gradient Descent (DPGD), which pushes a new-task seed toward a selected old-class text embedding while constraining it to remain close to the corresponding visual prototype.
-The visual target compensates for the modality gap \cite{liang2022mind} and prevents purely text-targeted attacks from generating unstable or visually irrelevant anchors.
-As a result, the anchors concentrate on the vulnerable old-semantics neighborhoods close to the new-task semantics.
-We then apply Anchor-guided Cross-modal Geometry Distillation (ACGD) on these anchors to efficiently probe the drift-prone region and preserve the learned structure.
-Fig.~\ref{fig:intro-exp}(b) shows that, compared to the baseline of naive finetune with Low-Rank Adaptation (LoRA) \cite{zanella2024clip_lora}, anchor-guided distillation is significantly more favorable to CL task, whereas distilling old-class signals directly on raw new-task samples performs the worst; distillation with reference data \cite{zheng2023preventing} provides a strong general constraint but is less targeted to the drift-prone regions.
+The visual target compensates for the modality gap~\cite{liang2022mind} and prevents purely text-targeted attacks from generating unstable or visually irrelevant anchors.
+As a result, the anchors concentrate on vulnerable old-semantics neighborhoods close to the new-task semantics.
+We then apply Anchor-guided Cross-modal Geometry Distillation (ACGD) on these anchors to efficiently constrain the drift-prone region.
+Since the text encoder is also updated during continual adaptation, we further introduce Text Semantic Geometry Regularization (TSGR) to stabilize the textual semantic reference frame by preserving local relations among seen-class text embeddings, providing a reliable text-side basis for cross-modal geometry preservation.